gcalvoCR/set-game/README.md

-This app was developed using as a practice for React.
+This app was developed using as a React practice.

+If you want what i have accomplished so far, please click the following [https://setgamebygcalvocr.netlify.com/](link).

 In order for you to run this app locally, make sure you have React installed.